ulises-jeremias/dotfiles/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free our [Contributing Guide](./CONTRIBUTING.md).
+Contributions, issues and feature requests are welcome!
+Check out the [Contributing Guide](./CONTRIBUTING.md) for more details!

 Bellow you can find a list of all the amazing contributors who have made this project possible: